obidegain/scrapper-challenge/README.md

 ## Description

 This project implements an automatic pipeline that run a web scraping of Yogonet web (`https://www.yogonet.com/international/`), extracts the main data, process the extracted data with some metrics and save the results in Google BigQuery.
+The extract process have two ways: one of them static (with fixed references) and the second dynamic (with ai help to extract data from specifics html elements).

 ## Main Features

-* **Web Scraping:** Throught Selenium and WebDriver-Manager, the script extract Title, Kicker, URL article and URL image of each Yogonet New.
+* **Web Scraping:** Through Selenium and WebDriver-Manager, the script extract Title, Kicker, URL article and URL image of each Yogonet New.
+* **Dynamic Extraction:** Though Gemini AI, the script extract Title, Kicker, URL article and URL image of each Yogonet New.
 * **Data Processing:** Calculate additional metrics with Pandas:
   * Words count.
   * Chars count.